TiESV/SmartCitiesHackathon/wastemanagement/README.md

 _\*Note: Each trash site has an internal visibility flag.
 Queries for Trash Site and/or Street Dump sites will only return visible results.
 Trash Bins are always visible.
 To make a Street Dum site visible, instrument nearby Street Post._

 ### Part 2.
 What information you have and how

+## Before you run the wastemanagement queries from TQLStudio Query Editor, make sure that data is initialized.
+Please refer to onBoarding document on how to access TQLStudio and Query Editor.
+- Execute ResetDatabaseAndStartTheSimulation or ResetDatabaseWithoutStartingTheSimulation to initialize the database
+- To pause the simulation : PauseTheSimulation
+- to start the simulation : resumeTheSimulation

 ||Descriptions and API|
 |--------|--------|